Banks True Currency: TRUST

-According to U.S. Bankcorp, CEO and Wall Street Journalist Richard K. Davis, the foundation of banks stems primarily from value in trust rather than money.
+According to U.S. Bankcorp, CEO, and Wall Street Journalist Richard K. Davis, the foundation of banks stems primarily from the value in trust rather than money.

 The article asserts a “symbiotic relationship built on trust” between banks and communities.[i]
 This assertion presumably recognizes the implied fiduciary relationship—one of trust in confidence—to which banks and communities—its customers—mutually depend for strength.

 - Bank strength, measured in trust, overshadows bank size;

 - Banks represent “the only financial bedrock for vibrancy”; [iv]

 - To suit evolving consumer demands, banks demand “transparency and trust.” [v]

 Impact on Quality